radekg/yugabyte-db-multi-tenant-paas-demo/README.md

 docker-compose \
     -f compose-lb.yml \
     -f compose-masters.yml \
+    -f compose-monitoring.yml \
     -f compose-tservers-shared.yml \
     -f compose-tservers-tenant1.yml \
     -f compose-tservers-tenant2.yml \
     up
 ```

+## YugabyteDB dashboard

+YugabyteDB dashboard can be accessed on port `7000`.
+Usually `http://localhost:7000`.

+## Monitoring

+This Docker compose configuration provides Prometheus and Grafana instances.
+Prometheus cannot be be accessed directly, Grafana can be accessed on port `3000`.
+Grafana instance does not reconfigure the default admin password.
+Grafana password must to be changed on every container restart.
+If you really, really want to change the _admin_ user password, change the _./etc/grafana/grafana.ini_ _admin\_password_ value to something else than the default but please do not commit the changes to version control!

+Grafana instance comes with the Prometheus _YBPrometheus_ datasource configured.

 ## Init tenants